aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLTM in Android via Java or Online App" h2="Export POTX file to XLTM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Open XML (POTX) file format is a popular file format used to store presentations.
+It is a compressed file format that is used to store presentations created with Microsoft PowerPoint.
+However, the XLTM file format is a more advanced file format that is used to store spreadsheets created with Microsoft Excel.
+Therefore, it is necessary to convert POTX files to XLTM in order to use the data in Excel.

+<h2>How Aspose.Total Helps for POTX to XLTM Conversion</h2>

-You can easily convert POTX file to XLTM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTX file to XLTM in their Android applications.
+It provides a two-step process for the conversion.
+In the first step, Aspose.Slides for Android via Java can be used to export the POTX file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to XLTM.
+This process is simple and efficient, and it can be completed in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution that ensures the data is not corrupted during the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}